kgiampa/flask-Ibm-Iseries/README.md

 Compatibility with Iseries S.O 5.3 or more.

-Use pypyodbc to connect db and IBM I Access for windows.
+Use pypyodbc and odbc IBM I Access for windows to connect db .

 pip install Flask.